rmuller/infomas-asl/README.md

 [![Build Status](https://secure.travis-ci.org/rmuller/infomas-asl.png)](http://travis-ci.org/rmuller/infomas-asl)
 [![Reference Status](https://www.versioneye.com/java/eu.infomas:annotation-detector/reference_badge.svg?style=flat)](https://www.versioneye.com/java/eu.infomas:annotation-detector/references)

-INFOMAS ASL contains all open sourced code from the INFOMAS PCM Application Suite.
+INFOMAS ASL contains all open sourced code from the INFOMAS PIM Application Suite.
 All code is licensed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), so it can be used by both open source and commercial projects.

-The INFOMAS PCM Application Suite is a commercial Product Content Management (also known as PIM, Product Information Management) Application.
+The INFOMAS PIM Application Suite is a commercial Product Information Management Application.
 For more information, visit http://www.xiam.nl.

 ## Warning: API Change!!
 Starting version 3.1.0-SNAPSHOT the API has been changed considerably and several new features